Shayrin2/Suzerain-DB/README.md

 Suzerain and all associated content are the property of their respective owners.

 This project provides tools for inspecting and analyzing Suzerain game data.
-For convenience, extracted text-based data files may be made available separately or within the repository.
+For convenience, extracted text-based data files may be made available separately or within the repository with the rightfull owner's approval.

 These files contain copyrighted material and are provided solely for personal research, analysis, and educational purposes.